lwjohnst86/nefa-code/doc/submission/reviewer-response.md

     analysis.
 We thank the reviewer for the suggestion regarding time adjustment and agree that using time since baseline is a better variable to adjust for in the GEE models; the time variable has been replaced in GEE models, though the change does not substantially impact the final results.
+This change has been included in the statistical analysis section.

 3. *"Results in the abstract: a major problem in my view with the interpretation of the results is that all characteristics are taken as